enginSacan/PlaywrightTypescriptExample/README.md

 Navigate to suitsupply website and

 i.
-Go to Shoes > Sneakers and sort listing based on price low to high ii.
-Go to any clothing category and sort listing based on colour iii.
+Go to Shoes > Sneakers and sort listing based on price low to high

+ii.
+Go to any clothing category and sort listing based on colour

+iii.
 As tear down, remove all added items from cart and verify message "Your bag is still empty"

 ### Use case 2
 Verify Suitsupply's Custom Made (CM) configurator that is available on website.

 i.
-Automate one happy flow for Custom Made Jacket configurator Website > CM Jacket configurator > Size Passport > Add to Bag > Cart ii.
+Automate one happy flow for Custom Made Jacket configurator

+   Website > CM Jacket configurator > Size Passport > Add to Bag > Cart

+ii.
 Check CM Jacket configurator flow until customer cart.
-Document manual test cases and findings

    Flow: Website > CM Jacket configurator > Size Passport > Add to Bag > Cart